darrylsosborne/amazon-fsx-workshop/fsx-windows/workshop/9-setup-dfs/README.md

 - Delete both Amazon WorkSpaces
 - Once the WorkSpaces are deleted you must also register WorkSpaces from Active Directory
+- Remove the inbound rule referencing the Amazon WorkSpaces Security Group from the VPC's default security group
 - Terminate the Windows EC2 instance you launched
 - Terminate the Amazon Linux EC2 instance you launched
 - Delete the file system backups